dhellmann/pymotw-3/source/frameworks.rst

 This chapter covers some of the more frequently reused building blocks that solve problems common to so many applications.

-There are three separate modules for parsing command line arguments using different styles.  :mod:`getopt` implements the same low level processing model available to C programs and shell scripts.
-It has fewer features than other option parsing libraries, but that simplicity and familiarity make it a popular choice.  :mod:`optparse` is a more modern, and flexible, replacement for :mod:`getopt`.
-:mod:`argparse` is a third interface for parsing and validating command line arguments, which deprecates both :mod:`getopt` and :mod:`optparse`.
+:mod:`argparse` is an interface for parsing and validating command line arguments.
 It supports converting arguments from strings to integers and other types, running callbacks when an option is encountered, setting default values for options not provided by the user, and automatically producing usage instructions for a program.